Measles Outbreak: Everything You Need to Know

-Epidemiologist Dr. Lisa Saiman shares important information on vaccinations, how to avoid getting measles, and what to do if you’ve been exposed.
+Epidemiologist Dr. Lisa Saiman shares important information on measles vaccinations, how to avoid getting measles, and what to do if you’ve been exposed to the virus.

-Dr. Saiman spoke to Health Matters about how serious the disease can be, what to do if you think you or a loved one has been exposed to measles, and how you can help keep it from spreading.
+Dr. Saiman spoke to Health Matters about how serious measles can be, what to do if you think you or a loved one has been exposed to measles, and how you can help keep measles from spreading to others.

 Who is most susceptible to measles?

-Unvaccinated individuals, babies under the age of 1 who are too young to get vaccinated, and immunocompromised people who have a weakened immune system.
+Unvaccinated individuals, babies under the age of 1 who are too young to get vaccinated, and immunocompromised people who have a weakened immune system are most at risk for getting measles.
 Immunocompromised can mean people who cannot be immunized because of an underlying medical condition, or people who were vaccinated but lost their immunity due to a condition like HIV.

-We also worry about unimmunized pregnant women who, if infected, are at increased risk of miscarriage or preterm labor or preterm birth.
+We also worry about unimmunized pregnant individuals who, if infected, are at increased risk of miscarriage or preterm labor or preterm birth.

-Measles spreads through the air when an infected person coughs or sneezes, and it has a nasty trick — it’s a very, very small particle that can remain in the air upward of two hours after an infected person leaves.
+Measles spreads through the air when an infected person coughs or sneezes.
+Measles has a nasty trick — it’s a very, very small particle that can remain suspended in the air upward of two hours after an infected person leaves the area.

-When someone who is not immune to measles inhales the virus, it starts as an infection inside the lung and then moves throughout the body.
+Measles starts as an infection inside the lungs and then moves throughout the body.
 The first symptoms are a fever that can get quite high, 103 to 105 degrees, a cough, a runny nose, and red, watery eyes.
-After having those symptoms for two to four days, the person starts to get a rash that typically starts at the hairline, spreads over the face, then over the rest of the body.
-People are infectious before the rash appears and during the rash period.
+After having those symptoms for two to four days, a rash occurs that typically starts at the hairline, spreads over the face, then over the rest of the body.
+People are infectious four days before the rash appears and four days after the rash appears.

 If someone suspects they or their child has measles, what should they do?

 If you or a family member has measles symptoms and you know there was an exposure to measles, call your doctor’s office immediately and tell them what happened.
-It’s important to call first because there could be little babies in the waiting room on their first doctor’s visit who have not yet been immunized.
-Before going to an urgent care center or emergency room, call first so arrangements can be made to appropriately isolate you or a family member and protect others from being exposed.
+It’s important to call first because there could be little babies in the waiting room who have not yet been immunized.
+If you choose to go to an urgent care center or emergency room, call first so arrangements can be made to appropriately isolate you or a family member and protect others from being exposed.

 Some people think that all that happens with measles is that you get some spots and a little bit of a runny nose, but it’s not that way for everyone.
-There can be very serious health complications.
-Pneumonia is a severe complication that occurs in about 1 in 20 children with measles, and diarrhea, which occurs in about 1 in 10 people with measles, can lead to significant dehydration.
-Also, 1 in 10 people with measles gets an ear infection that can lead to permanent hearing loss.
-Less commonly, people with measles get a brain infection and inflammation, which can lead to permanent brain damage and deafness.
-Non-immune young children, non-immune pregnant women, and immunocompromised people are at increased risk of complications.
+There can be very serious health complications from measles.
+Pneumonia is a severe complication that occurs in about 1 in 20 children with measles.
+Diarrhea can occur in about 1 in 10 people with measles and can lead to significant dehydration.
+Also, ear infections can occur 1 in 10 people and lead to permanent hearing loss.
+Less commonly, measles can cause a brain infection and inflammation in about 1 in 1,000 people, which can lead to permanent brain damage.
+Non-immune young children less than 5 years old, non-immune adults older than age 20, non-immune pregnant women, and immunocompromised people who get measles are at increased risk of these complications.

 How is measles treated?